IanMagnusson/Image-Editor/README.md

 We have implemented all the required specifications of the assignment and also implemented the undo/redo extra credit.

 ## How to use this
-Run our .jar file with this commands
+Run our .jar file with these commands
 ```
 # to access interactive GUI
 java -jar ImageEditor.jar -interactive